XIXIS/springit/README.md

 Springit
 ===

-A Sprint Boot 2 tutorial project.
-The project covers building a Reddit Clone using Spring Boot 2 and Spring Framework 5
+A Sprint Boot 2 REST API tutorial project.
+The project covers building a Reddit Clone REST API using Spring Boot 2 and Spring Framework 5

 ## Built With